dwhi036/SidebarSwift/README.md

 # SidebarSwift
-Swift Implementation of CDSideBar for Hamburger Menu Style Original was written by Christophe Dellac on 9/11/14 in ObjectiveC
+Swift Implementation of CDSideBar for Hamburger Menu Style Original was written by Christopher Dellac on 9/11/14 in Objective-C

 SideBarController is a light and easy side bar with custom iOS7 animations and actions